-In response to a heightened number of burglaries in McKinney seasonally, or during times of economic hardship like we have experienced for the past several years, the MPD has formed working groups of detectives to focus on the different aspects of these crimes, like what is being taken, where the crimes occur, how the homes are entered and how the stolen property is disposed of.
+In response to a heightened number of burglaries in McKinney seasonally, or during times of economic hardship, the MPD has formed working groups of detectives to focus on the different aspects of these crimes, like what is being taken, where the crimes occur, how the homes are entered and how the stolen property is disposed.

 From these working groups, the detectives develop leads, suspect actions, witness interviews and compile information that is passed along to citizens and other police agencies in Collin County.
 They continue to track down every lead and share information with other departments knowing that burglars do not respect city limit boundaries, and if we don’t catch them maybe a neighboring department will.